 The 'Warehouse Code' field allows QuickBooks Desktop users to identify the relevant warehouse 'Class' when billing multiple facilities—this value must match the Class value exactly as it appears in your QuickBooks instance.

 The Accounts section allows you to specify your primary account numbers for UPS and FedEx shipments.
 Note that while these fields are optional and not required to ship packages with SmartParcel, they are particularly relevant fields if you are using a flat file carrier integration.

-Regardless of whether you choose to enter this data—if you are a SmartParcel user, you are required to also set up your warehouse account information under Admin > Manage Carrier Accounts—for guidance, please see Connecting a Carrier Account to SmartParcel.
+Regardless of whether you choose to enter this data—if you are a SmartParcel user, you are required to also set up your warehouse account information in the Small Parcel space—for guidance, please see Shipping with SmartParcel.

 The Customizations section contains several custom fields that directly impact other parts of 3PL Warehouse Manager.
 Each field is detailed below.